starrovoyt/simple_anomaly_detector_via_pyspark/README.md

 **How to run:**

 Main module – anomaly_detection/main.py

 Need to export: SPARK_MASTER, DATA_DIR, EDGES_TABLE_NAME

+where

+DATA_DIR – full path to directory with stored tables with data, EDGES_TABLE_NAME – just name of table where you store edges data.